KIT-IAI/EnhancingAnomalyDetectionMethods/README.md

 If you do not have any data available, you can download exemplary data by executing `python download.py`.
 This script downloads and unpacks the [ElectricityLoadDiagrams20112014 Data Set](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014) from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/) as CSV file.

+### 3. Create Data with Synthetic Anomalies (optional)

+To create data with synthetic anomalies, you may either take a look into [AnomalyInsertion](https://github.com/KIT-IAI/GeneratingSyntheticEnergyPowerAnomalies) to generate technical anomalies or you use the generation_pipeine in the folder unusual_behaviour_ts_generation.

 ## Enhancing Anomaly Detection Methods

 Finally, you can enhance anomaly detection methods for energy time series.

 ### Input

-To ...
+To start the pipeline you can either use one of the scripts defined in the folder scripts or you can start run_classifiers or run_unsupervised_methods directly.
+To start them directly consider to take a look on the needed command line arguments.

 ### Output

-After running the command, the pipeline returns
+After running the command, the pipeline returns a folder called results/unusual or results/technical where the results are stored.

 ## Funding